arslanstack/ai_summarizer/README.md

 ## Project Overview

-This project revolves around the creation of an AI Article Summarizer powered by GPT-4, implemented using React JS and Redux Toolkit.
+This project revolves around the creation of an AI Article Summarizer powered by GPT-4 (Article Extractor and Summarizer API from Rapid API), implemented using React JS and Redux Toolkit.
 The primary objectives include:

 - **ReactJS Setup with Vite**: Established a ReactJS project seamlessly using the Vite build tool, ensuring a smooth and efficient development environment.